Why Personalized, Adaptive Training Plans Are the Secret to Faster, Safer Running

 Step 1: Gather a baseline

-Start with a recent race or a time‑trial of 5 km (or 3 mi).
-Use that result to calculate your initial pace zones.
-Many free calculators ask for distance, time and recent training volume; the output is a set of five zones ranging from “recovery” to “hard”.
+Find a recent race result or do a solo 5 km time trial (or 3 mi).
+Plug that into a pace calculator.
+You’ll usually enter distance, time, and your recent training volume; the output is five zones from recovery to hard.

 Step 2: Log, reflect, and let the plan speak